Last updated December, 2016.

 Here are the steps:

 Don't get frustrated if it takes you a while to notice your attention has wandered from your anchor - sometimes you catch it immediately, sometimes it takes longer.
+And, as you develop more experience, begin to actively refrain from judging and labeling the thoughts and emotions (and, anything else that arises).

 Don't get mad at that dog barking.
 If something itches and you have to scratch, scratch.
 If you have to shift your position, shift your position.